-This expedition has collected valuable information on the movements of whales & dolphins around the Azores since 2004 and provided confirmation of previously theorised migratory routes.
+This whale, dolphin and turtle volunteer conservation project has collected valuable information on the movements of whales & dolphins around the Azores since 2004 and provided confirmation of previously theorised migratory routes.
 Prior to Biosphere Expeditions there was virtually no data on any type of cetacean in the Azores during spring.
 Some highlights have been two blue whales seen in two separate years, indicating that at least some of them use the same migration route.
 Three humpback whales that were identified by the expedition in the Azores have been re-sighted in the Cape Verde Islands, providing a valuable link as to where individuals passing the Azores breed.
 Around 500 sperm whales have been identified over the years.
 There are indications that some of the sperm whales seen during the expedition tend to be present more in the autumn/winter/spring, instead of the summer.
 This has given rise to a "winter whales" theory, which will be investigated further.
 Because of results that have been published and disseminated, there is enthusiasm from other biologists to collect more photo-ID of the animals they are watching.
 Whale watching operators have started to work before the main season to observe the migration of the baleen whales past the islands.
 The sperm whales that have been re-sighted during Biosphere Expeditions in the spring have created the incentive for future studies that will take place in the winter, via the “Winter Flukes Project”.
 Finally, a placement programme for local students has built local capacity since 2011.

 Scientific reports and publications for this expedition are on the reports & publications page.
 As far as we are aware, Biosphere Expeditions is the only organisation in the world that has a direct and transparent link between the work done by citizen scientists and an expedition report.
 Each expedition year is matched by an expedition report for that year, which deals with the two main areas that expedition participants contribute to: funding and data collection.
 Chapter 1 of each report, written by Biosphere Expeditions, reviews the expedition logistics and publishes an expedition budget, which shows in a clear and transparent way income and expenditure for each expedition and the percentage of income spent on the project.
 Chapter 2 onwards, written by the expedition scientist, shows who collected what data, how they were analysed, what the conclusions were, as well as the conservation recommendations and actions flowing from this, and what future expeditions should do.
 In this way, each expedition comes full circle for its participants.